Everything You Should Know About Periodontal Disease and Treatment

 - Antibiotics – you can get over-the-counter medication to rid the infection.

-- Gum grafting surgery – it helps restore the health of your gum tissue by using gum grafts to repair your gums.
+- Gum grafting surgery – helps restore the health of your gum tissue by using gum grafts to repair your gums.

 - Bone grafting surgery – works similarly to gum grafting.
 Bone grafting will encourage new bone tissue regeneration to replace the damaged one.